 Mediterranean civilization and biotope is one of the first to be affected by global warming.
 Hence creating proofs that human life remains possible in such regions is crucial for us, as Southern Spain risks to become a desert if CO2 emissions are not curved, according to this Guardian article.

-Our dream is to create a space where we reclaim mediterranean culture against globalized lifestyles and destructive agricultural techniques.
+Where we reclaim mediterranean culture against globalized lifestyles and destructive agricultural techniques.

-Our holistic permaculture project, Sa Qenti, wants to create an ecosystem of technique, know-how, creativity, and welfare by turning our land into a sustainable farm.
+To create an ecosystem of technique, know-how, creativity, and welfare by turning our land into a sustainable farm.

 We involve our local community in our projects, as part of workshops, courses and meet-ups.
 In return, this strong relationship fuels our residents with experience, techniques and inspiration.